 Since the experimental treatment was applied sequentially and repetitively following each question, a corollary of Hypothesis 1 would predict that the impact of the manipulation would increase as participants answered successive questions.
-This seems to be the case.
-A version of the random-effects probit with interaction confirms that interactions between the last questions in the survey and the Missing and Low conditions are negative and significant (Table 1, second set of columns).
-Furthermore, Figure 1 shows the cumulative distribution of admission rates across conditions (excluding answers to the first question).
-In addition to illustrating the increasing departure of the High condition from the other two conditions, the figure highlights the equivalence of the admission rates in the Low and Missing conditions.
-Similarly, Table 2 shows how - except for the first question (Have you ever bounced a check), which was asked before the manipulation actually started - admission rates in the High condition were always higher than the admission rates in both other conditions, and statistically significantly so for two of the three last questions (even after applying a Bonferroni correction for multiple comparisons).
+This was in fact the case.
+A version of the random effects probit with interaction confirms that interactions between the last questions in the survey and the Missing and Low conditions are negative and significant (Table 1, second set of columns).
+Furthermore, Figure 2 shows the cumulative distribution of AARs across conditions (excluding answers to the first question).
+In addition to illustrating the increasing departure of the High condition from the other two conditions, the figure highlights the equivalence of the AARs in the Low and Missing conditions.